Click below to download the parent meeting power point

 Unfortunately, traffic crashes account for most of the teenage deaths in the United States.
 Part of the issue is the human brain.
 It does not fully develop judgement and reasoning ability until 24 years old.
 We, as parents, can be a positive influence on their safe driving habits.
 Make no mistake, they are watching how we drive, what we say, and how we react to different driving situations.
 If we expect our new drivers to be safe we, as parents, need to model safe driving behavior.

-When students pass this course, we are saying that they have the basic skill level to drive safely.
-Again, please remember that their brain has a difficult time making clear judgements.
 It has been my experience, that they know and understand the consequences and even state that they would never put themselves or others in harms way.
 However, many teens make decisions behind the wheel that are unsafe.
 We, as parents, must work together to instill safe driving expectations.